Ginga-Kennis/semantic_segmentation_ros/README.md

 ```

 ## RealSense Inference
-This package contains an example of realtime semantic segmentation with Intel Realsense D435.
+This package contains an example of realtime semantic segmentation with Intel Realsense.
+Configure the `config/realsense.yaml` file to suit your environment.
 ```
 roslaunch semantic_segmentation_ros realsense_semantic_segmentation.launch
 ```